 About TSG Little Rock Editor Valerie Shively:

-Valerie Shively fell in love with all things local while on the campaign trail for an Arkansas governor.
-Shaking hands with business owners and entrepreneurs in small towns across the state, Valerie became passionate about the one-of-a-kind craftsmanship and entrepreneurial spirit found in the heart of these local communities.
-She also developed a strong appreciation for shopping local as much and as often as possible, which today her husband has lovingly learned to accept.
+Born and raised in southwest Arkansas, Valerie Shively fell in love with all things local while working on a governor’s campaign after graduating college.
+Shaking hands with business owners and entrepreneurs in small towns across the state, Valerie became passionate about the one-of-a-kind craftsmanship and entrepreneurial spirit found in the heart of these precious and vibrant communities.
+She also developed a strong appreciation for shopping local as much and as often as possible, which her husband has lovingly learned to accept.

-Valerie eventually moved out of the political arena, and when the opportunity to take on the role of Editor of The Scout Guide Little Rock came about, it was a perfect fit given her adoration for all things local and her experience promoting the city she loves.
-In addition to supporting local professionally, Valerie supports a number of local nonprofits in her spare time.
-A member of The Junior League of Little Rock and Arkansas Children’s Hospital Auxiliary, the Shivelys are also very involved in Our House, the city’s shelter for the working homeless.
+Valerie eventually moved out of politics, with the opportunity to take on the role of Editor of The Scout Guide Little Rock a perfect fit given her adoration for promoting the city she loves.
+In addition to her busy work schedule, Valerie supports myriad local nonprofits in her spare time.
+She’s a member of The Junior League of Little Rock, Arkansas Children’s Hospital Auxiliary, and active in Our House, the city’s shelter for the working homeless.

 Valerie’s Three Favorite Reasons to Visit Little Rock:

 - The Revitalization Efforts.
 “Little Rock is currently in a wonderful transition of revitalization.
-So many historic buildings are currently being restored into restaurants and condos for downtown living, and abandoned warehouses are being turned into local craft breweries or company headquarters.
-It’s very exciting for our city’s future.”
+So many historic buildings are being restored into restaurants and condos for downtown living, and abandoned warehouses are being turned into local craft breweries or company headquarters.
+It’s a very exciting time for our city’s future.”

 - The Food.
-“Since Arkansas is such an agrarian state, so many of our restaurant chefs work hard to promote farm-to-table and source local produce, meats, and dairy as frequently as possible.
+“Since Arkansas is such an agrarian state, so many of our local chefs work hard to promote farm-to-table, and source local produce, meats, and dairy as frequently as possible.
 We’re so lucky to be able to say it’s easy to have an entire meal from our state and know where your food came from and how it was grown.”

 Words Valerie Lives By: